tan-aydemir/graph-sensor-querybot/README.md

 ---

 ## Notes
-* The project uses `gpt-4o-mini` for both filter extraction and answering user queries.
+* The project uses `gpt-4o-mini` for both filter extraction and answering user queries
 ---